 FCSIC insures the timely payment of principal and interest on Systemwide Debt Securities.
-Systemwide Debt Securities are the general unsecured joint and several obligations of the Farm Credit System Banks.
 Systemwide Debt Securities are not obligations of and are not guaranteed by the U.S. government.
-As stated in the Farm Credit Quarterly Information Statement of the Farm Credit System, outstanding Systemwide Debt Securities reported by the Farm Credit System Banks totaled \$377.2 billion and \$329.0 billion as of September 30, 2022, and 2021 respectively.
-The increase in the outstanding Systemwide Debt Securities primarily resulted from increases in the Farm Credit System's loan portfolio, including real estate mortgage, processing and marketing, rural infrastructure and agricultural export finance loans offset, in part, by a decrease in loans to cooperatives.
+As stated in the Farm Credit Quarterly Information Statement of the Farm Credit System, outstanding Systemwide Debt Securities reported by the FCSB totaled \$401.9 billion and \$377.2 billion as of September 30, 2023, and 2022 respectively.
 The insurance provided by FCSIC is also not an obligation of and is not guaranteed by the U.S. government.
-Under current law, if FCSIC does not have sufficient funds to pay unpaid principal and interest on insured Systemwide Debt Securities, the Farm Credit System Banks will be required to make payments under joint and several liability.
-As of September 30, 2022, and 2021, FCSIC reported an Insurance Fund balance of \$6.5 billion and \$5.8 billion, respectively.
+Under current law, if FCSIC does not have sufficient funds to pay unpaid principal and interest on insured Systemwide Debt Securities, the FCSB will be required to make payments under joint and several liability.
+As of September 30, 2023, and 2022, FCSIC reported an Insurance Fund balance of \$7.2 billion and \$6.5 billion, respectively.

 FDIC insures bank and savings association deposits, which exposes FDIC to various risks.
-FDIC has estimated total insured deposits of \$9,926.3 billion and \$9,577.1 billion as of September 30, 2022, and 2021 respectively, for the DIF.
+FDIC has estimated total insured deposits of \$10,592.6 billion and \$9,926.3 billion as of September 30, 2023, and 2022 respectively, for the DIF.

-For PBGC and FDIC, the government also has guarantee contingencies that are reasonably possible in the amount of \$54.5 billion and \$105.9 billion as of September 30, 2022, and 2021, respectively.
+As described below, the government also has insurance and guarantee contingencies for PBGC and FDIC that are reasonably possible in the amount of \$26.4 billion and \$54.5 billion as of September 30, 2023, and 2022, respectively.

-PBGC reported \$54.2 billion and \$105.7 billion as of September 30, 2022, and 2021, respectively, for the estimated aggregate unfunded vested benefits exposure to PBGC for private-sector single-employer and multiemployer defined benefit pension plans that are classified with a reasonably possible exposure to loss.
-As of September 30, 2022, PBGC's estimate of its single-employer reasonably possible exposure decreased to \$52.0 billion compared to \$105.4 billion in FY 2021.
-The \$53.4 billion decrease is primarily due to positive investment results on plan assets during calendar year 2021 and the significant increase in the interest factors used for valuing liabilities as of the measurement date.5 PBGC's estimate of its multiemployer reasonably possible exposure increased to \$2.2 billion in FY 2022 compared to \$0.3 billion in FY 2021.
-The primary reason for the \$1.9 billion increase in exposure was due to the 12 plans classified as reasonably possible at September 30, 2022, while only three plans were classified as reasonably possible at September 30, 2021.
-The majority of the plans newly classified as reasonably possible are due to plan asset losses.
-Additionally, the reasonably possible aggregate reserve for small plans increased due to an increase in small plans from 23 to 55 projected to become insolvent within 20 years primarily due to plan asset losses.
+PBGC reported \$26.1 billion and \$54.2 billion as of September 30, 2023, and 2022, respectively, for the estimated aggregate unfunded vested benefits exposure to PBGC for private-sector single-employer and multiemployer defined benefit pension plans that are classified with a reasonably possible exposure to loss.
+As of September 30, 2023, PBGC's estimate of its single-employer reasonably possible exposure decreased to \$25.7 billion.
+The \$26.3 billion decrease from the reasonably possible exposure of \$52.0 billion as of September 30, 2022, is primarily due to the significant increase in the interest factors used for valuing liabilities as of the measurement date.5 In FY 2023, PBGC estimated that it is reasonably possible that multiemployer plans may require future assistance in the amount of \$0.4 billion, a \$1.8 billion decrease from the \$2.2 billion in FY 2022.
+The primary reason for the decrease in exposure was a net decrease in the number of plans classified as reasonably possible.

-FDIC reported \$0.3 billion and \$0.2 billion as of September 30, 2022, and 2021, respectively for additional risk identified in the financial services industry that could result in additional loss to the DIF should potentially vulnerable insured institutions ultimately fail.
+FDIC reported \$0.3 billion as of September 30, 2023, and 2022 for reasonably possible losses to the DIF for additional risks identified in the financial services industry should potentially vulnerable insured institutions ultimately fail.
 Actual losses, if any, will largely depend on future economic and market conditions.